As Scales Become Separated: Lectures on Effective Field Theory: Soft and Collinear Divergences

 where we have replaced $\bar{n}\cdot p = -n\cdot\bar{p} = M$.
-A Sudakov factor $\log^2\mu^2/m_\chi^2$ appears as expected.
-Note that there is explicit $\mu$ dependence because we are only computing the contributions to the integral from the IR, \emph{i.e.}, we are not including the hard region integral, which would provide a compensating log squared of $\mu/M$.
-In contrast, note that all $\nu$ dependence has canceled in this combination as it had to since the rapidity divergence is an artifact of our choice to separate the total IR integral into soft and collinear.
+We identify the factor $\log^2 M^2/m_\chi^2$ as the expected Sudakov double log.
+The combined result is finite as it must have been since $\mathcal{I}^\chi$ does not have any divergences, and the precise form agrees with the expanded full theory integral in~\cref{eq:MassiveSudakovFullEval}.
+Note that the all $\mu$ and $\nu$ dependence has canceled in this combination as it had to, since both types of divergences are an artifact of our choice to separate the total finite integral into regions.